 - WVU Parkersburg is the only state community college in West Virginia accredited to offer baccalaureate degrees.
 It is one of only 27 public institutions in the country classified as a Baccalaureate/Associate’s College.

 - In 2008, WVU Parkersburg acquired a 32,000-square-foot building in downtown Parkersburg and is currently renovating the facility that will serve as a catalyst for economic development programming and entrepreneurship activities.

-- The college will open a new Applied Technology Center and Child Development Center on its main campus in fall 2012.
+- The college opened its new Applied Technology Center and Center for Early Learning on its main campus in fall 2012.